WNCR (AM)

-WEOL (930 AM) is a non-commercial radio station licensed to Elyria, Ohio, United States.
-Currently owned by the Elyria-Lorain Broadcasting Company and operated by St. Peter the Rock Media, Inc, it features a Catholic–oriented religious format as a full-time simulcast of WCCR, serving Lorain and Medina counties and the western parts of Greater Cleveland.
-The station's transmitter is in nearby Grafton; in addition to a standard analog transmission, WEOL simulcasts over low-power analog Elyria translator W262DM (100.3 FM), and is available online via WCCR's website.
+WNCR (930 AM) is a non-commercial radio station licensed to Elyria, Ohio, United States.
+Owned by St. Peter the Rock Media, Inc, it features a Catholic–oriented religious format as a full-time simulcast of WCCR, serving Lorain and Medina counties and the western parts of Greater Cleveland.
+The station's transmitter is in nearby Grafton; in addition to a standard analog transmission, WNCR simulcasts over low-power analog Elyria translator W262DM and is available online.

-From 1948 to 2025, this station featured a full-service radio format oriented towards Lorain County.
+This station signed on as WEOL in 1948 by the Elyria-Lorain Broadcasting Co. alongside FM adjunct WEOL-FM, featuring a full-service format oriented towards Lorain County with an emphasis on local news and sports.
+A court fight between WEOL and The Lorain Journal over the newspaper's retaliatory policies against advertisers in Lorain, Ohio, resulted in the 1951 U.S. Supreme Court decision Lorain Journal Co. v.
+United States, a treble damages lawsuit filed against the paper that took 15 years and two retrials to resolve, and two separate license renewal challenges filed by the Journal.
+From 1958 onward, the station was controlled by the publishers of the Elyria Chronicle-Telegram.
+Eliminating all music programming in late 1997 in favor of all-news and later talk radio, WEOL continued to feature various local shows and high school sports coverage until 2025, when the license was sold to St. Peter the Rock Media.